-- University of Georgia College of Pharmacy
+Albert W. Jowdy Professor in Pharmacy Care, University of Georgia College of Pharmacy

 About Christopher M. Bland

-Dr. Christopher M. Bland is a Clinical Professor at the University of Georgia College of Pharmacy at the Southeast GA campus in Savannah, GA.
-Dr. Bland has over 20 years of academic and clinical experience in a number of clinical areas.
-He is a Fellow of both the Infectious Diseases Society of America as well as the American College of Clinical Pharmacy.
-He is co-founder of the Southeastern Research Group Endeavor, SERGE-45, with over 80 practitioners across 14 states involved.
-Dr. Bland serves as Associate Editor for the NAPLEX Review Guide 4th edition as well as Editor-In-Chief for the Question of the Week.
-He has provided live, interactive reviews for more than 10 Colleges/Schools of Pharmacy over the course of his career.
+He is co-founder of the Southeastern Research Group Endeavor, SERGE-45, with nearly 100 practitioners across 14 states involved.
+Dr. Bland serves as Associate Editor for the NAPLEX Review Guide 4th edition as well as upcoming 5th edition, as well as the Editor-In-Chief for the Question of the Week.
+He has provided hundreds of hours in live, interactive NAPLEX reviews for more than 10 Colleges/Schools of Pharmacy over the course of his career.

 Recent Comments